-Beaches on the West Side
+Beaches on the North West Side

-Hadicurari (Fisherman's Huts)
+Hadicurari (Fishermen's Huts)

 "Travel and Leisure" magazine named this stretch of powdery soft white sand one of the "10 Best Beaches in the World."
 This public beach offers plenty of parking and shady picnic areas.
-Swimming is wonderful here, lots of motorized watersports (jet skis, etc) available, and hotels right across the street organize watersports & beach activities.
-Accessible by public bus, car or taxi.
+Swimming is wonderful here, lots of motorized watersports (jet skis, etc.) available, and hotels right across the street organize watersports & beach activities.
+Accessible by public bus, car, or taxi.